 Balancing Strategy & Tactics in a Board Meeting

-When we join other people’s board meetings, there are bound to be a number of things different from the way that we like to run them.
-We’ve done a few thousand so we get to try different things and see good practice – so it is inevitable in a way.
-One of those differences is how much time is spent on Strategy.
+When we join other people’s board meetings, there are bound to be a number of things that are different from the way that we like to run them.
+As we’ve done a few thousand, and we get to try different things and see good practice, it is inevitable in a way.
+One of those differences is how much time is spent on strategy.

 So how much time should you dedicate to it?
-In our world a board meeting typically lasts 3 or 4 hours.
-The split is roughly 30 minutes on the Governance and Formalities, 90 minutes on the Department Reports (the tactics) and then around an hour or more on the Strategy section.
-This varies widely of course.
-What is common is that the time for Strategy is always the bit that gets squeezed.
+In our world, a board meeting typically lasts 3 or 4 hours.
+The split is roughly 30 minutes on the Governance and Formalities, 90 minutes on the Departmental Reports (the tactics), and then around an hour or more on the Strategy section.
+This varies from company to company, of course.
+What is common, is that the time for Strategy is always the bit that gets squeezed.

-For some reason we all love to dwell on what has already happened a lot more than we think about planning what to do next that will make a difference.
-Human nature perhaps – but that is where a clear agenda, a confident chair person and some live time keeping all help.
+For some reason we all love to dwell on what has already happened a lot more we do on planning what to do next that will make a difference.
+Perhaps this is human nature, but that is where a clear agenda, a confident chair person, and some live time-keeping all help.
 You won’t be surprised to hear us say that this is where Magic Minutes comes in – after all we designed it to help us with this exact same challenge.